obasket/hello-world/README.md

 # hello-world
 Hi Coders!

-This is obasket, I know nothing about coding but I'm now learning i.
+This is obasket, I know nothing about coding but I'm now learning it.
 Hopefully I could learn something cool!